 - Take your time.
 The interviewer will expect you to take some time with an unusual question.
 A thoughtful answer is better than a rushed one.
 It’s OK to say something like, “That’s an interesting question.
 Let me think about it.”

 - Ask questions.
-The employer isn't the only one who should ask good questions.
-Consider what questions you can ask in the interview.
+The employer isn’t the only one who should ask good questions.
+Consider what questions you can ask in the interview, such as:

-Finally, remember that you're unlikely to knock yourself out of consideration if you say you identify more with cats than dogs or reveal that you have only a chocolate bar and jar of mustard in your refrigerator.
-Above all, be honest, be thoughtful and be yourself when faced with unexpected questions.
+Finally, remember that you may knock yourself out of consideration if you say you identify more with cats than dogs or reveal that you have only a chocolate bar and jar of mustard in your refrigerator.
+Actually, we’re not sure about that!
+How about this: Be honest, be thoughtful and be yourself when faced with unexpected questions.

 Skilled accounts payable clerks are in demand in cities across the United States.
-See our open accounts payable jobs in your city or in these:
+See our open accounts payable jobs.